 A larger number of HR staff to employees in smaller organizations might seem a surprising statistic, but in reality, as the company grows the number of HR staff doesn’t increase at the same rate.
 Hence the drop off in ratio.

 In smaller companies, it might be enough to have one HR generalist on board to handle all internal HR needs and recruiting.
-Smaller companies don’t typically need a dedicated person in HR until the company is usually over 50 employees.
+Smaller companies don’t typically need a dedicated person in HR until the company is usually over 50 employees, according to Software Advice.

 In general, the bigger the HR department, the more specialized roles it encompasses.
 And in fast-growing companies, recruitment itself becomes a full-time job.